aoloe/scribus-newsletter/README.md

 scribus-newsletter
 ==================

-weekly newsletter about scribus development
+Weekly newsletter about scribus development

-if you want to add items, just fork it and make pull requests.
+If you want to add items, just fork it and make pull requests.

 #Helpful resources: